awsdocs/aws-security-hub-user-guide/doc_source/securityhub-free-trial.md

 The estimated monthly cost is based on your account's Security Hub usage for findings and security checks projected over a 30\-day period\.

-The usage information is only for the current Region\.
-It is not for all Regions in which Security Hub is enabled\.
-In an aggregation Region, it does not include linked Regions\.
+The usage information and estimated cost are only for the current Region, not for all Regions in which Security Hub is enabled\.
+In an aggregation Region, the usage information and estimated cost do not include linked Regions\.
+For more information about linked Regions, see [How cross\-Region aggregation works](finding-aggregation-overview.md)\.

 ## Viewing pricing details<a name="pricing-details"></a>